“The habit of reading is the only enjoyment in which there is no alloy; it lasts when all other pleasures fade.” — Anthony Trollope

 Only about half of these books were published in 2012.
 But as C.S.
 Lewis says, novelty isn’t always good; newer books haven’t passed the test of time.
 Regardless, some of these older books may be unfamiliar to you and therefore “new” in the best sense of the word.

-Also, this year I’m splitting the list into three parts.
-This year's list ended up being over 4,600 words which is way too long for a single post.
+Also, this year I’m splitting the list up into three parts.
+The whole thing came ended up being 4,300 words which is way too long for a single post.

 From my earlier review: